 Let’s finish my whistle stop tour of the West with a true beauty spot!

-If Newquay in the North is Cornwalls Capital of Surf, then St Ives is the heart of the art scene.
+If Newquay is Cornwalls Capital of Surf, then St Ives is the heart of the art scene.
 It’s the only place in Cornwall to have a Tate Gallery and – here’s one for the pub quiz – Barbara Hepworth set up studio here in the 1920s.
 When you see how gorgeous St Ives is, it all falls into place as to why it’s an artists playground.

 For a different experience, we decided to take the train from St Erth to St Ives as I’d heard that it’s one of the prettiest train rides the UK has to offer, offering stunning views across Carbis Bay, Porthminster Point and St Ives itself.
 It only took 15 minutes and cost next to nothing.

 Once you reach St Ives, you’re met with a jumble of cobbled streets lined with galleries, cafes and shops to appease the souvenir lover.

 And it’s quirky too.
 You’ll see some interesting street names such as ‘The Digey’, ‘Salubrious Place’ and Teetotal Street’ (couldn’t live there 😱).
 Art comes through at every corner too, from the galleries, to the window displays, to the tattoo parlours.